Marty Quinn (Oklahoma politician)

 Marty Quinn is an American politician in the U.S. state of Oklahoma.
 He served as a member of the Oklahoma House of Representatives from 2010 to 2014 and as a member of the Oklahoma Senate from 2014 to 2022.
 In 2022 he was term limited from the Oklahoma Legislature.

 Early life

 Quinn was born and raised in Dierks, Arkansas.
 He graduated from Dierks High School in 1977.

 Career

-Quinn owned an insurance company in Claremore until 2021.
+Quinn worked for Shelter Insurance in Claremore, Oklahoma, when he was first elected to office.
+He later owned an insurance company in Claremore until 2021.
 He also works as a deacon at the Blue Starr Church of Christ in Claremore, Oklahoma.

 Oklahoma House of Representatives

 Quinn was first elected to the Oklahoma House of Representatives in 2010.
 He was re-elected in 2012.

 Oklahoma Senate

 He announced plans to run for the Oklahoma Senate in 2014.
 He was an unopposed candidate for the Oklahoma Senate in that year.
 He was re-elected in 2018.

 2022 congressional election

 In 2022, Marty Quinn announced his candidacy for Oklahoma's 2nd congressional district in the 2022 United States House of Representatives elections in Oklahoma.
 Quinn placed 6th in the primary.

+After losing the 2022 primary election, Quinn moved to Hot Springs, Arkansas, where he voted in the 2024 United States elections.
+He later moved back to Owasso, Oklahoma, two days before the March 2026 candidate filing for Oklahoma's insurance commissioner election.